 MUSICAL GIFTS OF RUSSIAN ART

-Traditionally the outer layer is a woman, dressed in a sarafan, a long and shapeless traditional Russian peasant jumper dress.
+Traditionally the outer layer is a woman.
+Today the gender may differ depending upon the theme.
+She would be dressed in a sarafan, a long and shapeless traditional Russian peasant jumper dress.
 The figures inside may be of either gender; the smallest, innermost doll is typically a baby turned from a single piece of wood.
 Much of the artistry is in the painting of each doll, which can be very elaborate.
 The dolls often follow a theme; the themes may vary, from fairy tale characters to Soviet leaders.
 The matryoshka dolls are often referred to as "babushka dolls", "babushka" meaning "grandmother" or "elderly woman."

 The first Russian nested doll set was carved in 1890 by Vasily Zvyozdochkin, designed by Sergey Malyutin" who was a folk crafts painter at the Abramtsevo estate of Savva Mamontov"(a Russian industrialist and patron of arts)

 The doll set was painted by Malyutin.
 Malyutin's doll set consisted of eight dolls—the outermost was a girl in a traditional dress holding a rooster.
 The inner dolls were girls and a boy, and the innermost a baby.